Free Salzburg Walking Tour:

 6. Stone Alley (Steingasse):

 As you wander through the cobblestone street you come across a lot of doorways that are fun to take photos of from some that have a door within a door, to others like #2 that have an charming coat of aged blue paint.
-You’ll also notice that many doors will have a chalk marking on them saying 20+C+M+B+16.
+You’ll also notice that many doors will also have a chalk marking on them saying 20+C+M+B+17.
 This marking is a traditional Catholic marking usually put above one’s door to bless visitors on the 12 night of Christmas which is known as the Feast of the Epiphany.
 Is Salzburg they take this spirit to a new level and decide to use the chalk marks to bless visitors year round.
-The 20 & 16 represent the current year and the C, M, & B are the initials of the traditional names of the three wise men from the Bible known as Caspar, Melchior and Balthasar.
+The 20 & 17 represent the current year and the C, M, & B are the initials of the traditional names of the three wise men from the Bible known as Caspar, Melchior and Balthasar.
 The initials also have a second meaning as they represent the Latin phrase Christus Mansionem Benedicat which translates to May Christ Bless This Home.
-The + signs are actually cross that represent the protection of Christ.
+The + signs are actually crosses that represent the protection of Christ.

 7. Mozart Footbridge (Mozartsteg):